 We’ll track purchases made with this code and display the usage and revenue totals in your postcard report.
 For the most accurate results, we recommend you create an exclusive promo code for each postcard campaign.

-- Optional: In the Logo section, click Browse to choose a JPEG or PNG image file from the content studio.
+- Optional: In the Logo section, click Upload An Image to choose a JPEG or PNG image file from the content studio.
 This will appear on the bottom left of the back of your postcard.

 - Click Save.